RedCrewOS/api-sdk-creator-js/http-api-client/docs/motivation.md

 can vary depending on the skills of the developers, and the complexity of the API.

-A very typical approach to overcoming these issues with SDK development has been with code generation from an API specification such as the [Open API Generator](https://openapi-generator.tech/).
+A very typical approach to overcoming these issues with SDK development has been with code generation from an API specification such as the [Open API Generator](https://openapi-generator.tech/), and other commercial products.

 Sadly most code generators fall into the same pitfalls.

 1. Binding an application to a technology stack - most notably, but not limited to the HTTP client.
 For example, one Javascript API client SDK might use Axios and another Request.
-   This can lead to build bloat or conflicts if abstractions leak into the global namespace.
+   This can lead to build bloat or conflicts in an application if abstractions leak into the global namespace.

-2. Brittle code - generated code often don't have good abstractions which means that a minor change to a spec can lead to breaking changes for client applications.
+2. Brittle code - generated code often don't have good abstractions with which means that a minor change to a spec can lead to breaking changes for client applications.

 3. "Static binding" - similar to (2), due to no abstraction/modularisation of behaviour